febos/SQUARNA/README.md

         by the user.
 The bpweights, minlen, and minbpscore parameters for step-1 will be derived from the first parameter set in the config file.

+    algo={eghn} / algorithm={eghn} [DEFAULT: algo=None]

+        The algorithms to be used in single-sequence predictions.
+        By default, the algorithms are derived from the config file.
+        If the algo parameter is specified, it will overwrite the algorithms listed in the config file.
+        The choice should be a subset of the four algorithms: e - Edmonds algorithm [10.6028/jres.069B.013]
+        g - Greedy SQUARNA algorithm [10.1101/2023.08.28.555103]
+        h - Hungarian algorithm [10.1002/nav.3800020109]
+        n - Nussinov algorithm [10.1073/pnas.77.11.6309]

     if={qtrfx} / inputformat={qtrfx} [DEFAULT: if=qtrf]